DianaPonceR/docker_nextcloud/README.md

 # NEXTCLOUD

+This project is to running in mode develop.

+To producction you need to create all necessaries configurations.

 ## How to run this project?

 To run this project inmmediatly, you only need to do the next steps: